rickvanderwolk/git-backup/README.md

 ./backup.sh
 ```

-The script will:
+The script will process each repository one-by-one:
 1. Fetch list of your public repositories
-2. Clone/update each repository to `/tmp/git-backup/`
+2. For each repo:
+   - Clone mirror (bare repository) to `/tmp/git-backup/repo.git/`
+   - Clone working copy (with files) to `/tmp/git-backup/repo/`
-3. Sync to all mounted USB drives specified in `BACKUP_TARGETS`
+   - Sync both to all mounted USB drives
-4. Clean up temporary directory
+   - Clean up that repo from `/tmp/`
+3. Repeat for next repository

 ## Automated Backups with Cron